fluid-lab/gamepad-navigator/docs/components/messageListener.md

 - Returns: Nothing.

 Switches from the currently active browser window to the previous browser window.
-If the active window is the first window in the list, it will switch to the last window.
+If the active window is the first window in the list, then the focus will move to the last window.

 ### `{messageListener}.goToNextWindow()`

 - Returns: Nothing.

 Switches from the currently active browser window to the next browser window.
-If the active window is the last window in the list, it will switch to the first window.
+If the active window is the last window in the list, then the focus will move to the first window.

 ### `{messageListener}.zoomIn()`